usnistgov/xslt-blender/sts-viewer/readme.md

 ### Customization strategy

 For customization, work in the opposite order, outside-in.

-First, examine the HTML already produced by default logic.
-In may cases, desired styling on the page will be possible just given some adjustment to CSS to be applied on the basis of (`@class`) tagging carried from the STS source.
+First, see if CSS adjustments are sufficient.
+In many cases, desired styling on the page will be possible just given some adjustment to CSS to be applied on the basis of (`@class`) tagging carried from the STS source.

-If the HTML requires adjustment (to be either more elaborate or simpler), this can be done by modifying a template with an appropriate match pattern, or by introducing a new template into the `sts-view10.xsl` or into another XSLT used in its place.
+In cases when you want the HTML (not only the CSS) to be altered, this can be done by modifying a template with an appropriate match pattern, or by introducing a new template into the `sts-view10.xsl` or into another XSLT used in its place.

 Other XSLT modules (`fallback.xsl` and `sts-tags-and-names.xsl`) only need to be modified when STS itself changes.